Chamber (2–5 players)

 for viola and cello

-Note: this version is WITH film
+Note: this version is with film

-Everything changes was written for the short film - Klatov - by Czech artist Pavla Scerankova and was premiered by Ensemble Amorpha at the British Film Institute, London in December 2011
+Everything changes was written for the short film - Klatov - by Czech artist Pavla Scerankova

 String Quartet